GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild

 \subsection{Impact of Training Data}

-In this section, we discuss the impact of training data on the performance of deep trackers.
-We analyze two aspects of training data, the scale and the diversity, on three different deep trackers, namely SiamFCv2, GOTURN and MDNet.
-SiamFCv2 learns a matching function between exemplars and instances, GOTURN directly trains a conditional bounding box regressor, while MDNet learns a binary classifier to distinguish target from background patches.
-Figure~\ref{fig:impact_training} shows the performance of the three trackers w.r.t. different settings of training data.
+In this section, we analyze the impact of training data on the performance of deep trackers.
+Our evaluation covers several aspects including the scale, object diversity, motion diversity, and class distribution of the training data, as well as the class overlaps between training and test sets.
+We also carry out experiments to assess the cross-dataset (i.e., training on one dataset while testing on another) performance of deep trackers.
+Unless specified, the ablation study is conducted based on four different deep trackers: MemTracker, SiamFCv2, GOTURN, and MDNet.
+We discuss the results in the following.

-\textbf{Impact of scale.} We train the three deep trackers with video number exponentially increases from 15 to 9335, with a multiplier of 5, and evaluate their tracking performance on the testing subset of GOT-10k.
-Results are displayed in Figure~\ref{fig:impact_scale}.
-We surprisingly find that, the dependencies of different trackers on the scale of training data differ significantly.
-The performance of SiamFCv2 consistently improves as more videos are used for training, and the trend does not converge at 9335 videos.
-It seems that SiamFCv2 can benefit from even larger training data.
-GOTURN achieves higher AO scores at the start as more data are used, but the performance then drops when data scale gets larger, which may indicate a under-fitting.
+\textbf{Impact of scale.} We train the four trackers with the video number exponentially increases from 15 to 9335, with a multiplier of 5.
+The results are shown in Figure~\ref{fig:impact_scale}.
+We surprisingly find that the dependencies of different deep trackers on data scale differ significantly.
+The performance of MemTracker and SiamFCv2 significantly improves with the use of more training data, and the trend does not converge at 9335 videos -- it seems that they can benefit from an even larger training set.
+GOTURN achieves a higher mAO score at the start as more data are used, then the performance converges and even drops as the scale gets larger, which may indicate an under-fitting.